sel-julia/nodejs-module2/README.md

 Run the following commands
 1) npm run init-database
 2) npm run task

-3)
+First command will create database
-First command will create database, table and fill it with test data
+To create table Users and fill it with data, use data-access/script.sql